ArunKumar235/Move-It/README.md

 # Move-It
 My new Packers and Movers Website, done using Bootstrap.
 The site is completlely responsive on all devices.
-My can have a lot at : https://arunkumar235.github.io/Move-It/
+You can have a lot at : https://arunkumar235.github.io/Move-It/